trr266/treat/README.md

 ### But there are other templates.
 Why yet another one?

 Of course there are and they a great.
-The reason why we decided to whip up our own is that we wanted a template that also includes some of the default style elements that we use in our collaborative research center [TRR 266 "Accounting for Transparency"](https://accounting-for-transparency.de).
+The reason why we decided to whip up our own is that we wanted a template that also includes some of the default style elements that we use in our collaborative research center [TRR 266 Accounting for Transparency](https://accounting-for-transparency.de).
 And we wanted to have a template that is centered on workflows that are typical in the accounting and finance domain.
 Here you go.

 ### References